amalia03/Project-crRNA-tracker/README.md

 This walkthrough shall explain how the crRNA selection pipeline works.

 First we select two species: our species of interest and a close relative.
-In this case we have the complete mitocho\
-ndrion of Atlantic Salmon and Atlantic trout.
+In this case we have the complete mitochondrion of Atlantic Salmon and Atlantic trout.

-For the record, doing a quick global alignment between the two mitochondria using Waterman-Smith gives us 83.9% simil\
-arity between the two sequences. this is because both of them have extended tailing ends so doing a local alignment \
-gives us 94.7% similarity.
+For the record, doing a quick global alignment between the two mitochondria using Waterman-Smith gives us 83.9% similarity between the two sequences.
+The low similarity is because both of them have extended tailing ends so doing a local alignment gives us 94.7% similarity.

 The template for searching primers is as follows; the site that we are looking should be structured as follows: